 53 Miles – McMahon’s Mill (88) to White’s Ferry (35)

-Breakfast will again be served in the pavilion.
-Transportation will be available, or you have the option of riding from the campground to the river.
-It is just a couple of miles over level roads.
+Breakfast will again be served in the lodge, and everyone will ride the short distance from the campground back to the towpath.
 The upcoming section of the trail, Big Slackwater, reopened in the fall of 2012 and is one of the most scenic parts of the trip.
 You will ride thru the Big Slackwater area (mile 88 to 85.4) on the new concrete piers and bridges, giving you a most spectacular view of the river, and then returning to the original trail at Dam No. 4.
 You will again have two sponsored rest stops and a yummy lunch today.

 Tuesday – Day Four